junxit/us-congress-bills-115/bill.md

     - **(B)** by amending subsection (b) to read as follows:
       > - **(b)**
       >   - **(1)**
-      >     - **(A)** Except in the case of simultaneously contested claims, notice of disagreement shall be filed within one year from the date of the mailing of notice of the decision of the agency of original jurisdiction pursuant to section 5104, 5104B, or 5108 of this title.
+      >     - **(A)** Except in the case of simultaneously contested claims, notice of disagreement shall be filed within 1 year from the date of the mailing of notice of the decision of the agency of original jurisdiction pursuant to section 5104, 5104B, or 5108 of this title.
       >     - **(B)** A notice of disagreement postmarked before the expiration of the 1-year period shall be accepted as timely filed.
       >     - **(C)** A question as to timeliness or adequacy of the notice of disagreement shall be decided by the Board.
       >   - **(2)**